dachou/dachou.github.io/_posts/2018-10-15-event-driven-serverless.md

 ![lego](/assets/20100930-lego.png)

 Or, one more analogy with LEGO bricks - we can easily see how the regular LEGO bricks (~4,000 parts) are more flexible and scalable (in terms of the things we can build), than the fewer and larger Duplo bricks.
 Similarly with serverless computing - we get more agility from a loosely coupled system made up of many fine-grained services.
-This is consistent with

 Thus from a design perspective, taking an events-first approach helps to drive towards an event-driven architecture, which leads into many of the principles below.
 This means thinking about organizing application logic as reactive elements to events, where events can represent a change in state (e.g., something happened), or a task submission (e.g., do something).
 This then leads into functional design, which is a different sequence than when a functions-first approach is used.
 The end result is a more loosely coupled architecture that looks like a set of discrete microservices operating indepdently, working directly with a number of resources (e.g., database, storage, service API's, etc.), and tied together by events that don't necessarily map to sequential workflows.